amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - **Access token**: A token used to authenticate API calls to Meraki resources.
 An access_token expires 60 minutes after being generated.
 - **Refresh token**: A token that is long-lived and used to obtain new access tokens once they expire.
 Always store the refresh tokens securely.

-These are the stages of building an OAuth 2.0 integration are:
+These are the stages of building an OAuth 2.0 integration:
 1. Register your integration with Meraki.
 2. Request the administrator for permission to manage that organization using the OAuth Grant Flow.
 3. Acquire and Use Tokens.